DavidEssel/Configure-Active-Directory/README.md

 </p>
 <p>
-Then create an Admin and Normal user acccount.
-Create an Organizational Unit called "_EMPLOYEES" Create another OU name called "_ADMINS" Create a new emyployee(ex:Jane Doe) and a username(ex:jane_admin). add the user to "Domain Admins" Security Group.
-Log out/close Remote Desktop connection to DC-1 and log back in as "mydomain.com\jane_admin" or whatever username you did. the user is an admin account from now on.
-Next you join Client-1 to your domain.
-Go to the azure portal and set Client-1's DNS settings to the DC's Private IP address and proceed to restart Client-1 from the Azure Portal.
-Login to Client-1 as the original local admin (labuser) and join it to the domain (computer will automatically restart).
+Create Admin and Normal user acccount.
+Create Organizational Unit "_EMPLOYEES" Create another OU "_ADMINS" Create emyployee(ex:Jane Doe) and a username(ex:jane_admin). add user to "Domain Admins" Security Group.
+Log out/close Remote Desktop connection to DC-1 and log back in as "mydomain.com\jane_admin."
+User classified by admin account.
+Join Client-1 to domain.
+In azure portal set Client-1's DNS settings to DC's Private IP address. restart Client-1 from the Azure Portal.
+Login to Client-1 as local admin (labuser) and join it to the domain (computer auto-restart).
 </p>
 <br />